realworldocaml/book/en/compiler-output-formats.md

 ## Preprocessing source code

-One powerful feature in OCaml is the facility to extend the core language grammar without having to modify the compiler.
+One powerful feature in OCaml is an extension facility to alter the core language grammar without having to modify the compiler.
+You can roughly think of it as a type-safe version to the `cpp` preprocessor used in C/C++ to control conditional compilation directives.

-Camlp4 is a system included with OCaml for writing extensible parsers.
-It provides a set of OCaml libraries that are used to define grammars, and dynamically loadable syntax extensions of such grammars.
+The OCaml distribution includes a system called Camlp4 for writing extensible parsers.
+This provides a set of OCaml libraries that are used to define grammars, and dynamically loadable syntax extensions of such grammars.
 Camlp4 modules register new language keywords and later transform these keywords (or indeed, any portion of the input program) into conventional OCaml code that can be understood by the rest of the compiler.

 We've already seen several Core libraries that use Camlp4: